...

 If the latter, career transition coaching could be a great choice.
 The right career coach can help you identify your best career choice, discover your ambitions, and create the right plan to reach your goals.

-These questions give you clarity and can guide you in the right direction when considering a career change.
+These questions give you clarity and can guide you in the right direction when thinking about a career change.

 White cat with yellow eyes and brown markings on its head sits in an open cardboard box, symbolizing a comfort zone and the idea of taking risks in career exploration